Wellington North (New Zealand electorate)

-Wellington North was, from 1905 to 1946, a parliamentary electorate within the area encompassing New Zealand's capital, Wellington.
-The electorate was represented by four members of parliament; it is being recreated for the 2026 general election following the 2025 boundary review.
+Wellington North will be a New Zealand electorate, returning a single member to the New Zealand House of Representatives.
+A former electorate from 1905 to 1946, it has been recreated with new boundaries for the 2026 general election.

 Population centres

 The seat covers the central and northern suburbs of Wellington including the CBD, Thorndon, Pipitea, Te Aro, Aro Valley, Oriental Bay, Mount Victoria, Kelburn, Northland, Karori, Wilton, Ngaio, Khandallah, Broadmeadows, Kaiwharawhara, Crofton Downs and Wadestown.